Sparks29032/Roller_Coaster_Loop/README.md

 ![image](https://user-images.githubusercontent.com/59151395/158488728-07006d7f-e492-4041-978f-45cd8944339e.png)

-You may notice that the graph of the initial radius of curvature vs maximum loop height and x vs y coordinates of the loop peak both follow logarithmic relations.
+You may notice that the graph of the initial radius of curvature vs maximum loop height follows a logarithmic relation.
 This is an interesting note that bears further investigation.